-- 2.1 Good governance has been a growing area of focus since the early 1990's and various good practice documents have been produced and improved as reform has taken place and governance has played an increasingly important role in the public services. - 2.2 The Accounts and Audit Regulations 2015 (amended 2021) require that all principal authorities produce a statement on governance, having carried out a review of internal controls, at least annually.
-This requirement now takes the form of an Annual Governance Statement (AGS), which accompanies the Statutory Accounts.
-CIPFA's Better Governance Forum also produced a document highlighted the matters that should considered as a result of the coronavirus pandemic on Annual Governance Statements. - 2.3 The Commissioner and Chief Constable are respectively the responsible corporate bodies for the production of the AGS. - 2.4 Attached to this report, at Appendix A, are the draft Annual Governance Statements for 2021/22.
+- 2.1 The Accounts and Audit Regulations 2015 (amended 2021) require that all principal authorities produce a statement on governance, having carried out a review of internal controls, at least annually.
+This requirement now takes the form of an Annual Governance Statement (AGS), which accompanies the Statutory Accounts. - 2.2 The Commissioner and Chief Constable are respectively the responsible corporate bodies for the production of the AGS. - 2.3 Attached to this report, at Appendix A, are the draft Annual Governance Statements for 2022/23.
 The Statements have been prepared in line with the framework produced by CIPFA and Solace in 2016 'Delivering Good Governance.'
 This includes CIPFA's Guidance Notes for Policing Bodies in England and Wales and the Better Governance Forum's document referred to above.
-Both statements will be published in the draft 2021/22 draft statements of accounts for both organisations.
+Both statements will be published in the draft 2022/23 draft statements of accounts for both organisations.